-As of December 31, 2013, we had 16.8 million shares of our common stock outstanding.
+As of December 31, 2014, we had approximately 17.0 million shares of common stock outstanding.
 If our stockholders sell substantial amounts of our common stock in the public market, for example, liquidation of shares held by our principal stockholders, including shares issued upon the exercise of outstanding options, the market price of our common stock could decline.
 These sales also might make it more difficult for us to sell equity or equity-related securities in the future at a time and price that we deem reasonable or appropriate.